Black Lives Matter

 Mission Statement: The UCB Biophysics DEI Committee is committed to actively assessing and advocating for the wellbeing of our students, with a particular focus on ensuring the equitable representation and success of historically marginalized groups.

-Who we are: Meagan Esbin (graduate student), Julia Torvi (graduate student), Ahmet Yildiz (faculty), Kate Chase (staff)
+Who we are: Meagan Esbin (graduate student), Julia Torvi (graduate student), Jim Hurley (faculty & Equity Advisor), Kate Chase (staff)

 Our roles: Assessing and Advocating for Diversity, Equity and Inclusion within Biophysics